The Kosher Hub – Find the Best Kosher Foods Online

 The period of mourning leading up to Tisha B'Av.

-Tisha B'Av does not arrive alone — it is the culmination of a three-week period of increasing mourning that begins on the 17th of Tammuz (Shiva Asar B'Tammuz), the fast day that commemorates the breach of Jerusalem's walls before the Temple's destruction.
+Tisha B'Av is the culmination of a three-week period of increasing mourning beginning on the 17th of Tammuz (Shiva Asar B'Tammuz) — the fast day that commemorates the breach of Jerusalem's walls before the Temple's destruction.

 📅 The Three Weeks (2026)